lokeshprasadlavu/Video-Generation-App/README.md

 # EComListing-AI

 An AI-powered multimedia content generation service for eCommerce product listings.
-Turn your product catalog (CSV + JSON of image URLs) or single product inputs into polished videos, AI-written blogs, and text snippets—automatically uploaded to Google Drive (and soon YouTube).
+Turn your product catalog (CSV + JSON of image URLs) or single product inputs into polished videos, AI-written blogs, and text snippets automatically uploaded to Google Drive(DB) (and soon YouTube).

 ---